JariRijnen/capstone_project/README.md

 drop_tables_if_exists: operator that drops redshift tables if exists.
 create_staging_tables_redshift: operator to create the redshift tables needed for staging the data. stage_weather & stage_wildfire: two staging redshift queries that load the data from S3 into the staging tables.
+insert_dimension_tables: operator to insert data from the staging tables into the dimension tables.
 insert_fact_tables_redshift: operator to insert redshift data from the staging tables into the fact tabes.
-insert_dimension_tables: operator to insert data from the staging tables into the dimension tables. data_quality check: operator with two data quality checks for all of the final fact and dimension tables.
+insert_distance_table_redshift: operator to insert distance_table from existing dimension and fact tables into the distance table. data_quality check: operator with two data quality checks for all of the final fact and dimension tables.
 pause_redshift_cluster: operator to pause the used redshift cluster.
 stop_execution: dummy operator to close the pipeline.